 #LastResponders are Front-Line Workers, Too.

 When considering those standing on the front lines of the COVID-19 pandemic response, most people think of doctors and nurses.
 However, there is also an often uncounted, front-line workforce composed of those at the end of life space and death care industry.
-We at Eirene would like to take this moment to thank and highlight the great work that Ontario's #LastResponders have undertaken throughout the last year.
+At Eirene, we would like to take this moment to thank and highlight the great work that Ontario's #LastResponders have undertaken throughout the last year.

 While the rest of the province has seen a strict lockdown, Ontario's funeral homes, cemeteries and crematories have been operating 24 hours a day, seven days a week.
 These brave people have worked hard to make sure that those entrusted to their care and the families that we serve are receiving uninterrupted service and attention, regardless of the cause of death.